yanjiulab/YJWiki/networking/ip.md

-6752|Issues with Private IP Addressing in the Internet 6676|Multicast Addresses for Documentation 6598|IANA-Reserved IPv4 Prefix for Shared Address Space 6515|IPv4 and IPv6 Infrastructure Addresses in BGP Updates for Multicast VPN 6346|The Address plus Port (A+P) Approach to the IPv4 Address Shortage 6319|Issues Associated with Designating Additional Private IPv4 Address Space 6308|Overview of the Internet Multicast Addressing Architecture
+6752|Issues with Private IP Addressing in the Internet 6676|Multicast Addresses for Documentation 6598|IANA-Reserved IPv4 Prefix for Shared Address Space 6346|The Address plus Port (A+P) Approach to the IPv4 Address Shortage 6319|Issues Associated with Designating Additional Private IPv4 Address Space 6308|Overview of the Internet Multicast Addressing Architecture